jacky9813/make-certificate-chain/README.rst

 .. code-block:: shell

     # Log into Google Cloud and update Application Default Credentials
-    gcloud auth login --update-adc
+    gcloud auth application-default login
-    # The following command will ask password for private key, even it's unencrypted.
+    # The following command will ask password for private key, even it's
-    # In such case, input nothing but enter when prompted for password.
+    # unencrypted.
+In such case, input nothing but enter when prompted for
+    # password.
     mkcertchain gcp --project my-project my-certificate server.cert.pem server.key.pem

 Example 4: Create SSL Certificate in AWS with PKCS#12 bundle